 Sacred Heart Academy has a book donation program in place.
 This is a wonderful way to celebrate a birthday, First Communion, or other special occasion while providing new library books for all students.
-To donate a book in the name of a student, simply send a check to the office made out to the school for a designated cost for each book donated.
+To donate a book in the name of a student, simply send a check to the office made out to the school.
 Please indicate on the memo line "book donation AND student's name".
-The librarian will select an age appropriate book, inscribe the student's name in the front and share the book with the student's class during a library visit.
+The librarian will select an age-appropriate book, inscribe the student's name in the front and share the book with the student's class during a library visit.
 Parents and friends of the Academy are given the opportunity each year to participate in the Book Donation Program.
-The book program allows a family or person to donate a book in honor of a student, friend, or family member, and gives the school a way to increase its library materials.
+The book program allows a family or person to donate funds to purchase a book in honor of a student, friend, or family member, and gives the school a way to increase its library materials.
 If you wish to participate in this program, please see our school librarian.
-The librarian can provide you with the appropriate book titles and procedures for this special opportunity.